httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 The handshake and validation of the client certificate (chain) of the mutually-authenticated TLS connection is performed by the TTRP.
-With the responsibility of certificate validation falling on the TTRP, only the end-entity certificate is passed to the backend - the root Certificate Authority is not included nor are any intermediates.
+With the responsibility of certificate validation falling on the TTRP, the end-entity certificate is oftentimes sufficient for the needs of the origin server.
+The separate `Client-Cert-Chain` field can convey the certificate chain for deployments that require such information.

 # Acknowledgements

-The author would like to thank the following individuals who've contributed in various ways ranging from just being generally supportive of bringing forth the draft to providing specific feedback or content:
+The authors would like to thank the following individuals who've contributed in various ways ranging from just being generally supportive of bringing forth the draft to providing specific feedback or content:

 - Evan Anderson
 - Annabelle Backman
-- Mike Bishop
 - Rory Hewitt
 - Fredrik Jeansson
 - Benjamin Kaduk
 - Torsten Lodderstedt
 - Kathleen Moriarty
 - Mark Nottingham
+- Erik Nygren
 - Mike Ounsworth
 - Matt Peterson
 - Eric Rescorla